javalite/javalite-site/content/src/activejdbc/app-config.md

 </div>

-AppConfig is a small configuration library which provides properties for applications deployed to different environments.
+AppConfig is a configuration library which provides properties for applications deployed to different environments.
 For example, your local file storage is located at `/home/joe/project1/files` in a development environment (laptop), but in production it is located on the NFS: `/opt/project1/files`.